Beverly A. Gould Chapin Endowed Music Award

 The scholarship will be renewable based on continued full-time enrollment and financial need for three additional years for a freshman recipient; two additional years for a sophomore recipient; one additional year for a junior recipient; and up to three years for a Mid-Michigan Community College transfer student who was a recipient of the J. Dean and Betty Eckersley Scholarship.
 The scholarship may be renewed for a fifth year class status recipient who remains qualified by GPA and financial need, but the scholarship amount will be prorated based on actual enrolled credit hours and attendance cost.

 The recipient shall be an incoming freshman who is majoring in music.
 The recipient must have a minimum GPA of 3.0 on a 4 point scale and a successful audition.
 The number, amount, and recipient(s) of the scholarship will be determined by the School of Music.

 2016 Recipient: Evan Meekhoff

 Awarded by the Presser Foundation to an outstanding student majoring in music at or near the end of the student's junior year.
-The student is to be selected by the music faculty and will be publicly announced as a "Presser Scholar."
+The student is to be nominated and selected by the music faculty and will be publicly announced as a "Presser Scholar."

 2016 Recipient: Samantha Brown